SiberianTiger/siberiantiger.github.io/about.md

 - essays: original
 - collection of others' essays: please contact the author in the case of copyright infliction; the author shall delete the post at their earliest convenience

-The Author's contact: siarnold [at] foxmail [dot] com.
+The author's contact: siarnold [at] foxmail [dot] com.
 The author appreciates your patience in waiting for a reply.

 欢迎来到西伯利亚虎的博客！